 UW is a land-grant university, which means it benefited from the sale of American Indian land through the 1862 Morrill Act.
 While land-grant institutions produce important scholarship and research that gives back to the state, they can do so because of the wealth and real estate gained from the dispossession of Indigenous lands.

-“There is a huge disconnect if you don’t know American Indian history, you don’t know the tribal nations of the state and you don’t know how treaties worked,” says Keeler, an assistant professor of Civil Society and Community Studies and American Indian Studies.
+“There is a huge disconnect if you don’t know American Indian history, you don’t know the tribal nations of the state and you don’t know how treaties worked,” says Keeler, who has appointments in the School of Human Ecology’s Civil Society and Community Studies and in American Indian Studies.
 “But when you can kind of connect the dots, I think it’s really, really powerful.
 And I think this project can do that.”

 The team intends to make the information accessible to local Native and non-Native communities – not just the UW–Madison campus – and hopes the curriculum will inspire other land-grant universities to create similar curricula for their own campuses.